Victorian Legislative Assembly: Speaker

 At the beginning of each new parliamentary term, the Legislative Assembly elects one of its members as a presiding officer, known as the Speaker.
-If the incumbent Speaker seeks a new term, then the House may re-elect him or her merely by passing a motion; otherwise, a secret ballot is held.
+The House may re-elect the incumbent speaker merely by passing a motion; otherwise, a secret ballot is held.
 In practice, the Speaker is usually a member of the governing party or parties, who have the majority in the House.
-The Speaker continues to be a member of his or her political party, but it is left to their individual discretion as to whether or not they attend party meetings.
-The Speaker also continues to carry out his or her ordinary electorate duties as a member of Parliament and must take part in an election campaign to be re-elected as a member of Parliament.
+The Speaker continues to be a member of their political party, but it is left to their individual discretion as to whether or not they attend party meetings.
+The Speaker also continues to carry out their ordinary electorate duties as a member of Parliament and must take part in an election campaign to be re-elected as a member of Parliament.

 A Deputy Speaker is also elected by the Assembly, who supports and assists the Speaker in the execution of their duties.

 Non-member officials

 The Legislative Assembly is also supported by a department of civil servants who provide procedural and administrative advice on the running of the Assembly, and performs other functions.
 The head of the department is the Clerk of the Assembly, who is assisted by a deputy clerk, an assistant clerk committees and an assistant clerk procedure.

 The Assembly is also assisted by a serjeant-at-arms, who at present also holds the position of assistant clerk procedure.